pabigot/logwrap/README.md

 [![Build Status](https://github.com/pabigot/logwrap/actions/workflows/core.yml/badge.svg)](https://github.com/pabigot/logwrap/actions/workflows/core.yml)
 [![Coverage Status](https://coveralls.io/repos/github/pabigot/logwrap/badge.svg)](https://coveralls.io/github/pabigot/logwrap)

-Package logwrap provides a very basic abstraction supporting syslog-style filterable prioritized string messages.
+Package logwrap provides a very basic logging abstraction supporting syslog-style filterable prioritized text messages.
+The underlying log implementation is injected by providing a wrapper object that implements Logger.
 Logger instances can be created for specific objects or roles, and can specify an identifier for themselves.

+Where the underlying log infrastructure is not safe for concurrent use, MakeChanLogger allows multiple goroutines to send messages through a channel to a goroutine that exclusively uses the logger.

 The use case is helper packages that should emit log messages with the same tool as the application itself.